ServanKarakas/PythonWebserver/README.md

 - Modify the `comm.py´ to ajust the COM serial Port.
 - Ensure that the ATmega8 is properly configured to send data to the Python web server.

-## Support:
-For any issues or inquiries regarding this project, please contact [your email or contact information].

 ## License:
-This project is not licensed lol.
+This project is not licensed.